 In the preliminary screening results section of the implementation document, DTSC suggests that BPA’s “hazard traits” include developmental toxicity, reproductive toxicity, endocrine toxicity, immunotoxicity, and neurodevelopmental toxicity.
 The document cites a number of studies supporting its concerns about BPA’s hazard traits.
 However, there was no mention of the Consortium Linking Academic and Regulatory Insights on BPA Toxicity (CLARITY)-BPA study.
 This study was conducted at FDA’s National Center for Toxicological Research (NCTR), a collaboration between the National Institute of Environmental Health Sciences of the National Institutes of Health, NCTR, and the National Toxicology Program (NTP).

-The CLARITY-BPA research program has two components: a core study of BPA toxicity in rate and grantee studies testing a range of additional end points.
-When NTP issued a draft report in February 2018 on the core study, which involved a comprehensive 2-year rodent study evaluating the effect of BPA, then-FDA Deputy Commissioner for Foods and Veterinary Medicine Stephen Ostroff, M.D. issued a statement in which he wrote, “Our initial review [of the report] supports our determination that currently authorized uses of BPA continue to be safe for consumers.”
-A final report integrating published findings from the core study and grantee studies was expected in late 2019 but have not been published yet.
+The CLARITY-BPA research program has two components: a core study of BPA toxicity in rate and grantee studies testing a range of additional endpoints.
+When NTP issued a draft report in February 2018 on the core study, which involved a comprehensive 2-year rodent study evaluating the effect of BPA, then-FDA Deputy Commissioner for Foods and Veterinary Medicine Stephen Ostroff, M.D. issued a statement in which he wrote, “Our initial review (of the report) supports our determination that currently authorized uses of BPA to continue to be safe for consumers.”
+A final report integrating published findings from the core study and grantee studies was expected in late 2019 but has not been published yet.